ajoberstar/grgit/README.md

       // generally, this should be false, unless you're using getDirectory() choose to have the repo initialized if the directory does not exist spec.getParameters().getInitIfNotExists().set(false);
-      // I recommend setting this to 1 unless you know better, this will avoid multiple parallel tasks editing the repo at the same time spec.getMaxParallelUsages().set(1);
+      // I recommend setting this to 1 unless you know better, this will avoid multiple parallel tasks editing the repo at the same time
+      // This should be coupled with tasks that use the service calling "usesService()" to register their usage of the service spec.getMaxParallelUsages().set(1);
     });
   ```